2005 Georgia Bulldogs football team: Schedule

+Rankings

 Preseason

 Coming off a strong 2004 season in which the Bulldogs were ranked No. 6 in the final Coaches Poll, Georgia was ranked No. 13 in the preseason Coaches Poll.
 D.J.
 Shockley was selected as the overall team captain and represented the offense.
 Max Jean-Gilles was the other offensive captain, Kedric Golston and Greg Blue were the defensive captains and Mike Gilliam was captain of the special teams.